eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

    sudo apt install build-essential curl git python3-pip gnupg software-properties-common
    ```

-   After that, you may need to add `~/.local/bin` to your `PATH` to access tools installed by `pip3`.
-This can be achieved by the following command.
+   After that, you may want to add `~/.local/bin` to the `PATH` variable to access tools installed by `pip3` by the following command.

    ```shell
    echo 'export PATH="$PATH:~/.local/bin"' >> ~/.bashrc
    ```

 3. Install *Terraform* by executing the following commands.
-More info on [the official website](https://www.terraform.io/downloads).
+Find more on [the official website](https://www.terraform.io/downloads).

    ```shell
    curl -fsSL https://apt.releases.hashicorp.com/gpg | sudo apt-key add -